-rationalizing, but we also need to deal with the realities, 1 2 the political realities, that Bill has identified for us and 3 also the realities of the urge to supplement whatever benefit package that we come up with.
-That's a mouthful.
-4 That's a lot of work to do.
-5 6 So, thank you all.
-Good work.
-7 We will now move on to our final presentation on potentially preventable hospital admissions and emergency 8 9 department visits.
-10 [Pause.]
-11 MS. MUTTI: Okay.
+- 1 rationalizing, but we also need to deal with the realities, - 2 the political realities, that Bill has identified for us and - 3 also the realities of the urge to supplement whatever - 4 benefit package that we come up with.
+That's a mouthful. - 5 That's a lot of work to do. - 6 So, thank you all.
+Good work. - 7 We will now move on to our final presentation on - 8 potentially preventable hospital admissions and emergency - 9 department visits. - 10 [Pause.] - MS. MUTTI: Okay.
 Sorry about that.
-So this 12 presentation will begin to explore the value of using measures of preventable admissions and preventable emergency 13 department visits to assess population level quality of 14 15 care.
-16 Focusing on these measures may address some 17 concerns about the limitations of quality measures used by 18 Medicare to date.
-In particular, the advantage of these two measures is that they tell us about how well the system is 19 meeting beneficiaries' needs before they get to the 20 hospital.
-Rather than evaluating the performance of 21 22 providers by silo, they allow a more comprehensive view of care in the community from a patient-centered perspective.
-1 2 In addition, these measures are outcomes measures rather 3 than process measures and the Commission has expressed interest in pursuing outcomes measures when possible.
-4 5 In this presentation, we consider preventable admissions and ED visits sequentially, but we pair them 6 7 together for a few reasons.
-First, both avoidable hospitalizations and ED visits expose patients to the risk 8 9 of adverse events, like hospital-acquired infections and medication errors, and they disrupt the continuity of care 10 11 for the patient.
+So this - 12 presentation will begin to explore the value of using - 13 measures of preventable admissions and preventable emergency - 14 department visits to assess population level quality of - 15 care. - 16 Focusing on these measures may address some - 17 concerns about the limitations of quality measures used by - 18 Medicare to date.
+In particular, the advantage of these two - 19 measures is that they tell us about how well the system is - 20 meeting beneficiaries' needs before they get to the - 21 hospital.
+Rather than evaluating the performance of - 22 providers by silo, they allow a more comprehensive view of

-Second, using scarce resources to provide care to those patients whose needs could have been better met elsewhere compromises the ability of hospitals to efficiently meet the needs of patients whose acute care needs can't be met elsewhere.

-17 Third, use of these services unnecessarily adds18 costs to the health care system.

-So I will first talk about admissions and then Nancy will discuss ED use.
-And here, I would also like to acknowledge Kate Bloniarz and Kelly Miller's contribution to this work.
+- 1 care in the community from a patient-centered perspective. - 2 In addition, these measures are outcomes measures rather - 3 than process measures and the Commission has expressed - 4 interest in pursuing outcomes measures when possible. - In this presentation, we consider preventable - 6 admissions and ED visits sequentially, but we pair them - 7 together for a few reasons.
+First, both avoidable - 8 hospitalizations and ED visits expose patients to the risk - 9 of adverse events, like hospital-acquired infections and - 10 medication errors, and they disrupt the continuity of care - 11 for the patient. - 12 Second, using scarce resources to provide care to - 13 those patients whose needs could have been better met - 14 elsewhere compromises the ability of hospitals to - 15 efficiently meet the needs of patients whose acute care - 16 needs can't be met elsewhere. - 17 Third, use of these services unnecessarily adds - 18 costs to the health care system. - 19 So I will first talk about admissions and then - 20 Nancy will discuss ED use.
+And here, I would also like to - 21 acknowledge Kate Bloniarz and Kelly Miller's contribution to - 22 this work.

-1 So in looking for a specific measure of 2 potentially avoidable admissions, we start with the 3 Prevention Quality Indicators, known as PQIs.
-The PQIs developed by AHRQ are a set of measures that identify 4 5 conditions for which admission to the hospital can often be 6 avoided with appropriate primary care.
-The PQIs consist of 7 14 conditions and they are measured as rates of admission to the hospital.
-The 14 include chronic conditions, such as 8 9 diabetes, COPD, CHF, as well as acute conditions, such as dehydration, bacterial pneumonia, and urinary tract 10 11 infections.

-Because PQIs are considered potentially 12 preventable rather than absolutely preventable, it is 13 important to emphasize that the right rate of PQIs is not 14 15 This means that some of the admissions that we are zero.
-16 calling potentially preventable are avoidable or 17 preventable, but some are not.
-So it is the relative rates 18 that are important to focus on.
-19 PQIs are NQF endorsed as population level care that their collective health care systems are providing to the community and help them identify unmet needs.

-20 measures.
-According to NQF and AHRQ, they are not suitable 21 for public reporting and accountability at the provider 22 level, but they are useful to providers as they evaluate the
+- 1 So in looking for a specific measure of - 2 potentially avoidable admissions, we start with the - 3 Prevention Quality Indicators, known as PQIs.
+The PQIs - 4 developed by AHRQ are a set of measures that identify - 5 conditions for which admission to the hospital can often be - 6 avoided with appropriate primary care.
+The PQIs consist of - 7 14 conditions and they are measured as rates of admission to - 8 the hospital.
+The 14 include chronic conditions, such as - 9 diabetes, COPD, CHF, as well as acute conditions, such as - 10 dehydration, bacterial pneumonia, and urinary tract - 11 infections. - Because PQIs are considered potentially - 13 preventable rather than absolutely preventable, it is - 14 important to emphasize that the right rate of PQIs is not - 15 zero.
+This means that some of the admissions that we are - 16 calling potentially preventable are avoidable or - 17 preventable, but some are not.
+So it is the relative rates - 18 that are important to focus on. - 19 PQIs are NQF endorsed as population level - 20 measures.
+According to NQF and AHRQ, they are not suitable - 21 for public reporting and accountability at the provider - level, but they are useful to providers as they evaluate the